 If a person notices high blood glucose levels in the morning, the Somogyi effect may be responsible, but the rise could have resulted from a similar effect, called the dawn phenomenon.

-This phenomenon, known as the Somogyi effect, is widely reported but remains controversial due to a lack of scientific evidence.
-It is reported more by people with type 1 diabetes than by people with type 2 diabetes.
+Many people know about the Somogyi effect, but it remains controversial due to a lack of scientific evidence.
+People with type 1 diabetes are more likely to experience it than people with type 2 diabetes.

 What is the Somogyi effect?

 The Somogyi effect leads to high glucose levels in the morning.

 The Somogyi effect is named after Michael Somogyi, a Hungarian American researcher, who first described it.

 It happens when the body's defenses respond to long periods of low blood sugar.
 This can occur when a person exercises a lot, goes a long time without a snack, or takes more insulin before bed than they need.

 Insulin reduces the amount of glucose in the blood.
 If glucose levels fall too far, low blood sugar results.
 The medical term for low blood sugar is hypoglycemia.

 Hypoglycemia puts stress on the body, and this can trigger the release of hormones.
 These include the stress hormones: